blbadger/blbadger.github.io/julia-sets.md

 import numpy as np
 import matplotlib.pyplot as plt
 ```

 and then define a function to find the values of a Julia set for a certain value of $a$, with a docstring specifying the inputs and outputs of the function.
 To view a Julia set, we want an array corresponding to the complex plane with values that border diverging and non-diverging values specially denoted.
 One way to do this is to count the number of iterations of (1) any given point in the complex plane takes to start heading towards infinity, and if after a sufficiently large number of iterations the point is still bounded then we can assume that the value will not diverge in the future.

 To make an array of complex numbers, the  class in numpy is especially helpful.
 We can specify the range of the x (real) and y (imaginary) planes using `ogrid`, remembering that imaginary values are specified with `j` in python.
-The array corresponding to the complex plane section is stored as `z_array`, and the value of $a$ is specified (the programs presented here are designed with a value of $ \left|a \right| < 2 $ in mind, but can be modified for larger $a$ s).
+The array corresponding to the complex plane section is stored as `z_array`, and the value of $a$ is specified (the programs presented here are designed with a value of $ \abs{a} < 2 $ in mind, but can be modified for larger $a$ s).
 This will allow us to keep track of the values of subsequent iterations of (1) for each point $z$ in the complex plane.
 Also essential is initialization of the array corresponding to the number of iterations until divergence, which will eventually form our picture of the Julia set.

 ```python3
 def julia_set(h_range, w_range, max_iterations):